NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 <br>

+Every BUFR file, must
-As noted during the discussion of subroutine openbf(), every BUFR file that is presented to the BUFRLIB software, either for input (reading/decoding) or output (writing/encoding) purposes, must have DX BUFR tables associated with it, unless the 'SEC3' decoding option is specified during the call to openbf().
+have DX BUFR tables associated with it, unless the 'SEC3' decoding option is specified during the call to openbf().
 For all other cases, DX table information must be pre-defined and made available to the software via call argument LUNDX during the call to openbf().
-In the case of an existing BUFR file, the DX tables information may be embedded within the first few BUFR messages of the file itself.
+The DX tables information may be embedded within the first few BUFR messages of the file itself.
 Otherwise, a separate ASCII text file containing the necessary DX tables information must be supplied, such as the example shown above.
 It is extremely important that any such file not only be syntactically correct but also complete, in the sense that all necessary mnemonics